hphelion/documentation/moonshot/manage.administration-dashboard.resource-pool.md

 * Update the OpenStack server domain URL

-* Modify different provider credentials when the resource is an HP Cloud
+* Modify different provider credentials when the resource is an HP Helion Cloud

 * Modify values that were not accurate when you originally entered them.